quantumesx/AgentBasedModel/LitReview.md

       - time constants
     - sensors (14 in total)
       - 8 infrared sensors
+        - * how are they placed?
       - 1 ground sensor
+        - * how are they placed?
       - 4 communication sensors
         - each encode intensity of signals produced by robots located within 100 cm distance from a orthogonal direction (frontal, rear, left, right; each include 90 degrees)
       - 1 communication sensors for comm. state at t-1